 Documentation: Description of the validity of a phone number

-In the Component section, select SemQL in the value type drop down of the Text Color property, and then click the Edit button to open the SemQL Editor.
-Enter the following expression and then click OK:
+In the Component section, next to the Text Color property, select SemQL in the value type drop-down menu, and click the Edit button to open the SemQL editor.

 case